-- Catchment area maps are available from the school office and also downloadable at www.suffolk.gov.uk/catchmentmaps.
-Applicants may also contact the SCC Admissions Team on 0345 600 0981 (local number). - A Practicing Church member is defined as someone who attends worship at least monthly for a period of a year and this means worship at least monthly for a period of a year prior to the deadline for aspplications.
+Catchment area: the school's catchment area is shown on maps which are available from the school office and also downloadable at www.suffolk.gov.uk/catchmentmaps.
+Applicants may also contact the SCC Admissions Team on 0345 600 0981 (local number).

+Practising Church member: The Governors define a practising Church member as one who attends worship at least monthly and this means worship at least monthly for a period of a year prior to the deadline for applications.
 A Supplementary Information Form (SIF) will be provided on request to applicants seeking consideration under the criterion of practicing Church members.
 Completion of this form is optional and a SIF in itself does not constitute a valid application.
 All applications must still be made on the standard Suffolk County Council CAF1 form.
 The SIF must be completed and signed by the Parish Priest, or where there is no Priest, another authorised representative of the Church, sealed in the envelope provided and returned to the school.
 Where the parent of a child is a practicing Church member, but not themselves the applicant, the commitment of that parent will be considered in relation to the admission of the child.

-In the event that during the period specified for attendance at worship the church [or, in relation to those of other faiths, relevant place of worship] has been closed for public worship and has not provided alternative premises for that worship, the requirements of these [admissions] arrangements in relation to attendance will only apply to the period when the church [or in relation to those of other faiths, relevant place of worship] or alternative premises have been available for public worship.
+In the event that during the period specified for attendance at worship the church [or, in relation to those of other faiths, relevant place of worship] has been closed for public worship and has not provided alternative premises for that worship, the requirements of these [admissions] arrangements in relation to attendance will only apply to the period when the church [or, in relation to those of other faiths, relevant place of worship] or alternative premises have been available for public worship.